byzer-org/byzer-doc/byzer-lang/en-us/installation/containerized_deployment/muti-continer.md

 ### Deploy Byzer with multiple containers

 Multi-container deployment is different from the sandbox standalone deployment method.
-In essence, each of multiple services is built as an image, and then started together in a unified way.
-These services are as follows:
+Basically, it is to build multiple services in one image, so they can be started together in a unified way.
+These services are:

-- mysql:8.0-20.04_beta: mysql database for storing metadata and data in byzer-notebook
+- `mysql:8.0-20.04_beta`: MySQL database for storing metadata and data in Byzer Notebook

-- byzer-lang: Byzer's runtime engine
+- `byzer-lang`: Byzer runtime engine

-- byzer-notebook: Byzer's visual management platform
+- `byzer-notebook`: Byzer visualized management platform

-### Execute scripts for multi-container deployment
+### Run scripts for multi-container deployment

 ```
 sh -x dev/bin/docker-compose-up.sh
 ```

-The service inside the above script is started through the `docker-compose up` command:
+The above script uses  `docker-compose up`  to start the service:

 ```shell
 cd dev/docker